 I mean, it mainly revolves around bright windows and signs.
-What I am saying is what makes you actually step into a store and buy something from there.
+What I am saying is what makes you actually step into a store and buy something from there?
 If it’s a brick-and-mortar shop, you might be easily lured by a leaflet hand-out or billboard ads.
-Now, let’s think about mobile experience.
+Now, let’s think about the mobile experience.

 No doubt, you have those mobile apps where you can buy everything from food to clothes and home decor.
 What catches your eye there and makes you go for it?
-At a rough guess, brands leverage mobile push notifications with special offers, in-app popups, or even in-built videos – things that invite you to a deal with a company.
+At a rough guess, brands leverage mobile push notifications with exclusive offers, in-app popups, or even in-built videos – things that invite you to a deal with a company.

 However, it’s not that simple.
 It’s only going to work if those mobile notifications, popups, or videos are sent at the right time.
 That’s what mobile customer engagement has to do with.